 Can you really bring kids to Napa Valley?
 Absolutely.
 The key is balancing wine experiences with family activities, choosing kid-friendly establishments, and staying somewhere with space for children to play.
-Many families find Napa Valley offers a more relaxing vacation than theme parks or beach destinations.
+Many families find that a Napa Valley family vacation offers a more relaxing trip than theme parks or beach destinations.
+This guide covers everything you need to plan the perfect family-friendly wine country getaway.

 Why Napa Valley Works for Families